BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Tessitura is a better determinant of voice type because range alone will not show where a voice sounds best.
 Therefore, for you to correctly make out your voice type, you will have to focus on vocal tessitura and timbre.

 In a vocal range test, you have to go beyond knowing your highest and lowest notes.
-Because vocal notes are subject to alteration, finding your comfortable singing range (Tessitura) is more important than knowing your lowest & hight notes you can hit.
-As a singer, you might learn a role, but when you sing it, you can’t bring out the best voice in that song, because the basic tessitura of that role does not suit you at all.
+Because vocal notes are subject to alteration, finding your comfortable singing range (Tessitura) is more important than knowing your lowest and highest notes you can hit.
+As a singer, you might learn a role, but when you sing it, you can’t bring out the best voice type in that song, because the basic tessitura of that role does not suit you at all.

 Once you have identified your vocal range, you can find your Tessitura by singing different songs that are within your vocal range and identify the song that you can sing better easily.
-Study the vocal range and notes of that song; I’m sure you will find more specific minor vocal ranges and notes that constitute your Tessitura voice.
+Study the vocal range and low notes and high notes of that song; I’m sure you will find more specific minor vocal ranges and notes that constitute your Tessitura voice.

 Benefits of Finding Your Tessitura